segmentio/segment-docs/src/connections/destinations/catalog/adquick/index.md

 This destination is maintained by AdQuick.
 For any issues with the destination, please [reach out to their team](mailto:segment@adquick.com).

-_**NOTE:** The AdQuick Destination is currently in beta, which means that they are still actively developing the destination.
-This doc was last updated on October 2, 2019.
-If you are interested in joining their beta program or have any feedback to help improve the AdQuick Destination and its documentation, please [let  their team know](mailto:segment@adquick.com)!_
+This document was last updated on January 8, 2020.
+If you notice any gaps, out-dated information, or simply want to leave some feedback to help us improve our documentation, please [let  their team know](mailto:segment@adquick.com)!

 ## Getting Started